MarvelousSoftware/marvelous-aurelia-query-language/README.md

 ## License
 GNU General Public License is the only option for now, but commercial license will be available in the future.
-It will not be free, but price will be really reasonable.
+It will not be free, but price will be affordable even for small projects.

 ## Dependencies
 * aurelia-dependency-injection